 A series of ‘first speeches’ from citizens often unheard.
 Personal visions for our collective future.

-Collaborating with a cross-section of our diverse community, CONGRESS is a citizens’ assembly and a platform for people to have their say and be heard.
-CONGRESS connects the personal with the political by match making citizens with professional wordsmiths.
-Ten professional writers and ten community members will be invited to meet to work together to write and deliver their own first speech.
+Collaborating with a cross-section of our diverse community, Congress is a citizens’ assembly provides a platform for people to have their say and be heard.
+Congress connects the personal with the political by match making citizens with professional wordsmiths.
+Ten professional writers and ten community members will be invited to meet, work together, write and deliver their own first speech (previously maiden speeches).
 These writers and speakers will be curated by All The Queens Men, guided by principles of gender diversity, culturally diversity, pan- demographics, geographic diversity and inclusive of abilities.
-Together, these couples will create first speeches for those often unheard; public declarations that address personal visions for our collective future.
+Together, they will create first speeches for those often unheard; public declarations that address personal visions for our collective future.

 Congress welcomes the following writer / citizen collaborations:

 Presented as the closing ceremony of the 2017 Melbourne Fringe Festival in the Northcote Town Hall, CONGRESS will take the form of a ritualised performance experience; providing opportunity and audience to those that may not be represented in the current political system, showcasing how easy it is parallel inclusivity and diversity.
 CONGRESS presents a democratic counterpoint; a creative action that encourage citizens to participate, to agitate, to inspire change and transformation.

 Presented as the closing event of the 2017 Melbourne Fringe Festival with Darebin Arts.

 Northcote Town Hall – Sunday 1 October at 5.00pm.

 Book tickets here